DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Paul Hughes, 2004.

     P. Hughes and A.J.
-More, ‘Aboriginal Ways of Learning and Learning Styles’, Brisbane: *Australian Association for Research in Education,* 1997.
+More, ‘Aboriginal Ways of Learning and Learning Styles’, Brisbane: Australian Association for Research in Education, 1997.

     J.A.
 Robinson and R.M.
-Nichol, ‘Building Bridges between Aboriginal and Western Mathematics: Creating an Effective Mathematics Learning Environment’, *Education in Rural Australia* 8.2 (1998).
+Nichol, ‘Building Bridges Between Aboriginal and Western Mathematics: Creating an Effective Mathematics Learning Environment’, *Education in Rural Australia* 8.2 (1998).